theneweinstein/somneo/README.md

 # SmartSleep custom component for Home Assistant
-Home Assistant custom component for Philips SmartSleep (Somneo).
+Home Assistant custom component for Philips SmartSleep.
 This integration lets you control the SmartSleep light and reads the following sensors: temperature, humidity, luminance and noise.
 It also provides the alarms set on your SmartSleep instance as binary sensors and provides a sensor with the first upcoming alarm.

 # Installation
 On your Home Assistant instance, go to /custom_components and clone this repository.
 Alternatively you can manually copy the files into the smartsleep folder.